Scope of International Marketing Meaning, Definition and Nature

 3) International Restrictions and Trading Blocks

-Unlike domestic marketing, international marketing is not entirely free from restrictions and barriers because of the protective policies followed by different countries.
-Unlike domestic marketing, international marketing is not entirely free from restrictions and barriers because of the protective policies followed by different countries.
-These restrictions come in the form of tariffs and non-tariff barriers which are implemented almost by all countries to protect their interests.
-Foreign exchange regulations are also imposed by many countries to put restrictions on imports and exports.
+Unlike domestic marketing, international marketing is not entirely free from restrictions and barriers due to the protective policies followed by different countries.
+These restrictions come in the form of tariffs and non-tariff barriers, which are implemented by almost all countries to protect their interests.
+Many countries also impose foreign exchange regulations to restrict imports and exports.
 Additionally, various trading blocs such as CMEA, ASEAN, and LAFTA also restrict the scope of international marketing.
 These blocs impose artificial barriers on the free movement of goods and services among the countries.

 4) Sensitive Character